Cosmitar/todoist-js/README.md

 # todoist-js
 ## The (un)official Todoist javascript API library
-A fully endpoints Todoist API javascript client.
+A Todoist API javascript client for full suite of endpoint resources.
 This is a migration from Todoist official [Python lib](https://github.com/Doist/todoist-python).

 ## How to start